What Wolf and You Can Learn From the Irish Press for the GOP Debate

-At the GOP debate on Thursday will Wolf Blitzer ask Mitt, Newt, Rick or Ron any question with the tenaciousness we see on display in this video at a European Central Bank press-conference in Ireland?
+At the GOP debate tonight will Wolf Blitzer ask Mitt, Newt, Rick or Ron any question with the tenaciousness we see on display in this video at a European Central Bank press-conference in Ireland?

 I doubt it, but it could happen.
 It should happen.
 After all, Blitzer is an Emmy award-winning anchor for CNN and is also a recipient of the Peabody award for his Hurricane Katrina coverage, the Alfred I. duPont Award for his coverage of the tsunami disaster in Southeast Asia and an Edward R. Murrow Award for CNN’s September 11 coverage.
 Let’s hear his own words of advice to CNN iReporters (their citizen journalist program) on asking questions:

 Q: What tips do you have for getting people to get comfortable and open up?

 A: My rule of thumb is to be polite but firm in asking the questions and trying to make sure I get the answers.

 Q: What is the one piece of advice you wish you were taught about interviewing that you had to learn on your own?

 A: The most important thing is to listen to the answer and follow up when appropriate.

 Why shouldn’t we expect Wolf to listen to the answers and follow up?
 After all, the man is paid two million dollars a year by CNN.
 We don’t expect it because the people who pay him and selected him for this moderator position don’t really want journalism.
 They want “content” and entertainment.
 He is incentivized by ratings, and the more entertaining the news the higher the ratings.